 Within the database, the DSAID Support Page provides timely information and resources for users, including:

 - Helpful Links (e.g., online training and webinars)

 Explore the Support Page by clicking the button located in the upper right of DSAID.

-Individuals who are granted access to the database must complete a two-hour DSAID web-based training (WBT) course offered on Joint Knowledge Online (JKO).
-The training is available year-round for continuous review.
+Individuals seeking access to DSAID must complete both the DSAID Basic and SARC online trainings.
+These web-based courses are available 24x7, world-wide on Joint Knowledge Online (JKO).
 A DoD Common Access Card (CAC) is required to take the training.
 View instructions on how to access and complete this course.